-NA speaker issues production orders of Zardari, Saad
+NA Speaker issues production orders of Zardari, Saad

 ISLAMABAD: Speaker National Assembly Asad Qaiser Wednesday issued the production orders of former president Asif Ali Zardari and PML-N leader Khawaja Saad Rafique for the current budget session.

+Later, the National Assembly Secretariat also issued a notification of issuing the production orders of Zardari and Saad Rafique.

-According to the National Assembly Secretariat, the speaker issued the production orders as per Rule 108 of the Rules of Procedure and Conduct of Business in the National Assembly Secretariat, 2007.
+According to National Assembly Secretariat, the speaker issued production orders as per rule 108 of the Rules of Procedure and Conduct of Business in the National Assembly Secretariat, 2007.

 At the request of the Pakistan People’s Party (PPP), members of the government coalition parties signed the letter application.
 The letter application was signed by the Syed Aminul Haque of the Muttahida Qaumi Movement-Pakistan (MQM-P), Balochistan National Party Chairman Sardar Akhtar Mengal, Balochistan Awami Party’s Khalid Magsi and Jamhoori Watan Party’s Shahzain Bugti.
 Independent MNA Aslam Bhootani also signed the letter.

-Meanwhile, the PPP lodged a protest at the Ministers Enclave over non-issuance of the production order of Zardari.
+Meanwhile, the PPP lodged protest at Ministers Enclave over on non-issuance of the production order of Zardari.
 The protest was participated by Senator Sherry Rehman, PPP Secretary General Syed Nayyer Hussain Bokhari, Senator Robina Khalid, Faisal Karim Kundi along with a number of PPP workers.

 According to sources, initially the PPP wanted to stage a protest outside the speaker’s house but after getting assurances for issuance of the production order by Wednesday evening, they changed their mind.